eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> L

+- **large**: means big, usually with many employees or a lot of money.
+For instance, He got a job at a large corporation.

 - **lock**: refers to securing something, usually a door or a container, so that it cannot be opened without the correct key or combination.
 For example, you might lock your house when you leave to keep it safe.

 - **look who's here**: is often used when you notice someone arriving or entering a place, especially when it's unexpected or a pleasant surprise.